 If a prosecutor concurs in the relief requested by a defendant, a confession of error should be filed.
-It will be submitted on the administrative motion docket and, if the Court accepts the confession of error, an order will be entered that grants the relief.
+It will be submitted on the regular motion docket and, if the Court accepts the confession of error, an order will be entered that grants the relief, stating the reason(s) for the approval.
 A confession of error should be contained in a separate pleading titled, "Confession of Error," to facilitate the speedy processing and disposition of the appeal.
 A motion fee is not required.
-(Revised 1/01.)
+(Revised 4/25.)